TroyChiasson/LongBox/README.md

 ### Font Definition

 Repeats the definition of the 'Magic' font using the `@font-face` rule.
 This ensures consistent font usage throughout the page.

-This documentation provides detailed descriptions of each code section and its components, making it easier to understand the purpose and functionality of the ScrollRack web application.